 An hour later a helicopter hovered and circled above before skilfully landed in the tussock close by.

 The amazing crew had seen it all before.
 Laurence returned.
 A magic inhaler helped with the lift onto the stretcher and then into the back of the helicopter.
 The guys carefully removed the wheels off my bike and soon we were spinning off the mountain without a trace.
 I had an opportunity to peer out over the dry Otago hills before landing on the roof of Dunedin Hospital.
 I was whisked inside to a holding room for assessment.
-A very long day followed with x rays, CT scans and waiting with plenty of time to contemplate what had just happened.
+A very long day followed with x-rays, CT scans and waiting with plenty of time to contemplate what had just happened.
 The next morning I had surgery to fix my fractured femur, a titanium rod was inserted running from my hip to my knee.
 Later in my groggy state I was looking at the massive amount of messages of support that were coming in.
 I made an instagram live video to explain what had happened and to acknowledge everyone that was reaching out.

 Photo by Anton McGeachen